 - In May 2016, the White House, the U.S. Department of HHS, and Think of Us jointly hosted a White House foster care and technology hackathon.
-This two-day event brought together child welfare professionals, attorneys, foster care families and alumni, and technologists and engineers to identify and develop "21st century solutions" (e.g. using computer technology) to solve problems facing children, families and professionals in the child welfare system (Barack Obama, 2016). - The initial White House Foster Care and Technology Hackathon held in Washington D.C. has sparked follow-up with locally-based Foster Care and Technology Hackathons taking place in other jurisdictions, so far this includes Mountain View, New York, and Los Angeles.
+This two-day event brought together child welfare professionals, attorneys, foster care families, and alumni, technologists, and engineers to identify and develop "21st-century solutions" (e.g., computer technology) to solve problems facing children, families, and professionals in the child welfare system (Barack Obama, 2016). - o The initial White House Foster Care and Technology Hackathon held in Washington, D.C., has sparked follow-up with locally based Hackathons taking place in other jurisdictions; so far, this includes Mountain View, New York, and Los Angeles.